Domain Warm-up

 • reject — rejects the email.

 If the value is set to none, the warm-up proceeds as described above.
 However, if DMARC is set to quarantine or reject, when the daily limit is reached during the warm-up period, no further emails are sent.
 Even if the emails are signed using the DKIM signature of the Reteno domain, they may still end up in spam or be rejected.
+Sending resumes by itself the next day: warm-up data is refreshed at 00:00, the domain moves to the next day of the schedule, and the higher limit applies from then on.
+You do not need to ask support to lift the block.

 When manually limiting the number of daily sends, use the following recommendations: